bluss/rfcs/text/0000-composable-internal-iteration.md

 ## Why Composable

-The fold while methods should be self-composable so that it is easy for composite iterators like `chain` and `flat_map` to use them.
+The fold ok methods should be self-composable so that it is easy for composite iterators like `chain` and `flat_map` to use them.

 ## Why Reversible